 We all know the health benefits of eating fresh fruit and there's nothing nicer than being able to pick your own fruit from the garden.
 It will also taste much better than supermarket produce!
 Whatever the size of your garden it's very easy to grow your own fruit trees and plants, even on your patio or balcony.

-These dwarf patio fruit trees have been grafted on to a dwarfing rootstock to restrict their overall size (this doesn’t affect fruit size).Take a look at our fruit trees for sale to choose one for your own garden.
+These dwarf patio fruit trees have been grafted on to a dwarfing rootstock to restrict their overall size (this doesn't affect fruit size).Take a look at our range of dwarf fruit trees for sale to choose one for your own garden.
 These easy to grow fruit trees are ideal for smaller gardens.

-When growing miniature fruit trees on the patio, you need a reasonable size container to grow them in - at least 30cm (12in) diameter.
-Fill your container with a soil based compost such as John Innes No. 3 as this will add stability to your container and won’t dry out as quickly as multi-purpose compost.
-Plant fruit trees at the same soil level as they were in their original pots and water in thoroughly.
+When growing dwarf fruit trees on the patio, you need a reasonable size container to grow them in - at least 30cm (12in) diameter.
+Fill your container with a soil based compost such as John Innes No. 3 as this will add stability to your container and won't dry out as quickly as multi-purpose compost.
+Plant miniature fruit trees at the same soil level as they were in their original pots and water in thoroughly.

 A south facing aspect is preferable for growing fruit trees and produces the most abundant crop.
 Plum trees, peaches and nectarines all flower early in the spring so ideally their blossoms need protecting from frost by throwing fleece over the tree at night or bringing it under cover.
 Remember to leave access for pollinating insects during the day.